Top Palermo activities

 Read more

-Fontana del Garraffello (Pass By)
+Fontana del Garraffello (pass by)

 The Garraffo Fountain (Italian: Fontana del Garraffo) is a Baroque fountain of Palermo.
 It is located in Piazza Marina, down the ancient Cassaro street, now called Via Vittorio Emanuele, within the historic centre of Palermo.